Holiday traffic jam in snowy Sierra starts before noon; Highway 50 closed

-Motorists who ventured into the Sierra Nevada for the three-day Presidents’ Day weekend are already finding it slow going trying return home.
+Motorists who ventured into the Sierra Nevada for the three-day Presidents’ Day weekend are already finding it slow going as they tried to return home.

 The California Department of Transportation announced that it was holding all traffic on Highway 50 from Twin Bridges to Myers for avalanche control.
 No time estimate for reopening was given.